Lenten Lily Wild Daffodils

 If you would like to compare, have a look at the rest of our range of daffodils and narcissi.

 Like most bulbs, Narcissus pseudonarcissus do not like sitting in really boggy conditions but will thrive in most soils with a bit of drainage and require virtually no maintenance; the normal caveat aside that you must not mow until their leaves have browned and died. .
+Please note the bulbs of this variety are much smaller than one might expect, and they may not all flower in their first spring.
+Both are normal.

 What to do with a wild daffodil